saccharomycetes/vicrop/README.md

 wget https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x.pt
 ```

-Now you will be ready to run the `crop.ipynb` to see how cropping helps BLIP2 answer question better.
+Now you will be ready to run the `external_crop.ipynb` and `native_crop.ipynb` to see how cropping helps BLIP2 answer question better.

+You can also adapt the code to your own dataset by following the notebook.

 ## Citation